maxerenberg/xidlechain/tests/README.txt

 Locking/unlocking the system can be triggered using `loginctl lock-session` and `loginctl unlock-session`.
 Suspending the system can be triggered using `systemctl suspend`.

+The AudioManager test should print Running and Stopped events when the total number of running sinks transitions between 1 and 0.